-This WMP applies only to the construction and demolition phases of the proposed development.
-The requirements outlined in this WMP must be implemented on site during construction and demolition and may be subject to review upon any change to the design.
-Construction and demolition waste management requirements will also be subject to review as part of the Construction Management Plan.
+This WMP applies only to the construction phases of the proposed development.
+The requirements outlined in this WMP must be implemented on site during construction and may be subject to review upon any change to the design.
+Construction waste management requirements will also be subject to review as part of the Construction Management Plan.

-The waste management for the operational phase of the development is not addressed in this report.
-An operational WMP will need to be provided separately.
+Please note the waste management for the operational phase of the development is not addressed in this report.